DimalChandrasiri/composer/docs/plugins/readme.md

 In future, if we are going to support editing other file types with composer, we have provided the bare minimum capabilities to bind a custom editor to a file extension.
 There are plenty of improvements possible with regards to this.

-The react component for editor area will implicitely receive below props from composer.
+The react component for editor area will implicitly receive below props from composer.
 Similar to dialogs/other views, they can have a custom prop provider too.

 ```javascript